• Facebook

 • AWS S3/ CloudFront/ etc.

 Thus, both parties can proceed to setting priorities for tasks and developing a project scope.
 Every change in the solution is discussed with a customer to ensure everybody is on the same page.
 That’s why there is a justified necessity for customers to be involved in the discovery of their app.
-Clients should understand that the data they provide should be consistent and clear.
-It makes no good to keep silent during discussions thinking the team will certainly understand what I mean.
-Be concise in your demands and open with your questions.
-At this stage, the team and customers work on the project roadmap, which is a compiled document of the project strategic plan: objectives, milestones, deliverables, resources, and timeframes.
+Furthermore, clients should understand that the data they provide should be consistent and clear.

-Basic Wireframes
+Basic wireframes

 Creating Solution Vision and Scope Document